 Syncing multi-currency transactions into one account (recommended)

-Once you connect Synder to QuickBooks, it creates a clearing account under your Chart of Accounts in your home currency (the account can be called Stripe Bank Account, PayPal Bank Account, etc.).
+Once you connect Synder to QuickBooks, it creates a clearing account under your Chart of Accounts in your home currency (the account can be called Stripe (required for Synder), PayPal (required for Synder), etc.).

 All transactions in all currencies along with exchange rates will be synchronized to this single account and converted accordingly.

 There should be no conversion discrepancy, as the app takes conversion rates from the payment processor.
 Only in case it’s not possible, the exchange rates of the accounting company for the corresponding transaction date are applied.

 To access settings select the organization needed at the top right of the page – – > Settings button on the left menu of the app – – > find payment platform (if you have several connected) you want to customize settings for – – > click on the Configure button